dblock/jna-build/README.md

     % curl -L -o build/jna-${VERSION}-javadoc.jar \
       https://oss.sonatype.org/content/repositories/releases/net/java/dev/jna/jna/${VERSION}/jna-${VERSION}-javadoc.jar

-Now upload to OSSRH, signing with the Elasticsearch key (it will prompt for passphrase, or if desperate you can use -Dgpg.passphrase but please try to avoid):
+Now upload to OSSRH, signing with the Renameme key (it will prompt for passphrase, or if desperate you can use -Dgpg.passphrase but please try to avoid):

     % mvn gpg:sign-and-deploy-file \
-        -DgroupId=org.elasticsearch \
+        -DgroupId=org.renameme \
         -DartifactId=jna \
         -DgeneratePom=false \
         -Dpackaging=jar \